 Data Analysis

 The aim of data analysis is to extract actionable information from the data present.
-Data on its own is just a collection of raw information – numbers, etc. You need to process this data and organize it in a form where it becomes beneficial for the organization.
+Data, on its own, is just a collection of raw information—numbers, etc. You need to process this data and organize it so that it benefits the organization.

 Once data has been processed and organized, for example, in the form of graphs or charts, you can use it to obtain relevant information.
 After data is organized, you can identify outliers, regularities and irregularities, anomalies, correlations, and causal relationships.